Halsey Opens Up About How Endometriosis Surgeries Affected Her Body

-"Today I braved multiple terrifying surgeries," she captioned a photo of herself lying in a hospital bed.
+"Today I braved multiple terrifying surgeries," they captioned a photo of themself lying in a hospital bed.
 "The most important of which being the surgery that would hopefully treat my endometriosis.
 For those of you who have followed this battle of mine or who may suffer with it yourself, you know the extremes to which it can be mentally exhausting and physically painful."

 "...I'm in total agony right now," she confesses.
 "But in my recovery I am thinking of all of you and how you give me the strength and stamina to power through and prosper.
 If you suffer from chronic pain or a debilitating disease please know that I have found time to live a crazy, wild, rewarding life AND balance my treatment and I hope so much in my heart that you can too."